bwoodsend/polycotylus/README.rst

 In terms of feature completeness:

-* The biggest gaping feature gap is polycotylus's requirement that all your dependencies are already available on each target distribution's repositories.
+* The biggest gaping feature gap is polycotylus's requirement that all dependencies are already available on each target distribution's repositories.
   If your application is made up of multiple custom packages or depends on an unavailable 3rd party package then polycotylus is useless to you.
-For this, the plan is to facilitate making personal package repositories, where builds for packages can depend on other packages in the personal repository.
+The plan is to facilitate making personal package repositories, where builds for packages can depend on other packages in the personal repository.
+Or possibly it's just to create a ``polycotylus --inlcude-project=../other-project`` flag – I'm not sure I like either option...

 Other, less significant but more achievable things I'd like to do: